 The GLM implementation for SRTM is similar to that for fMRI.
-If you under jip-glm, this will be familiar.
+If you know jip-glm, this will be familiar.

 - Create a separate directory to hold the contents of the GLM analysis.
 This isn't a requirement, but you will find that GLM analyses can create a lot of files.
 Also, you may want to have several separate GLM analyses, with each grouped in its own directory.